ABOUT

 For me, parts work is a therapeutic approach for working with internal conflicts, dissociative states, identity fragmentation, complex but rich inner-worlds, and more.
 My use of parts work is fluid but grounded in evidence-based and evidence-informed practice, eg. the model of structural-dissociation, neurobiology and polyvagal theory, psychodynamic and ego-state therapy.

-Interbloom acknowledges the Traditional Custodians of Country across Australia and their continuing connection to lands, waters and communities.
-We pay our respect to Elders past and present, and extend that respect to all First Nations people here today.
+I acknowledge the Traditional Custodians of Country across Australia and their continuing connection to land, water, sky and community.
+I pay my deepest respect to Elders past and present, and extend that respect to all First Nations peoples.
 Always was, always will be Aboriginal land.